devops329/devops/instruction/awsCloudFormation/awsCloudFormation.md

 ## CloudFormation

 CloudFormation is AWS's primary IaC and automation tool.
-With CloudFormation you can create a parameterized JSON file, called a **CloudFormation Template**, that describes each AWS resource that you want to create.
-You then use the template to create a CloudFormation stack.
+With CloudFormation, you create a declaration file called a **CloudFormation Template** (in JSON or YAML format) that describes every AWS resource you want to create.
+You then use that template to create a **CloudFormation stack**.
 A stack represents the instantiation of all the resources defined by the template.
-You can also delete all the resources represented by the stack with a single button press.
+You can also delete all the resources represented by the stack with a single action.

-- **Resource**: An AWS object such as an S3 Bucket or EC2 instance.
+- **Template**: A JSON or YAML script that defines the resources to be deployed.
-- **Template**: A JSON script that defines resources to deploy.
+- **Resource**: An AWS object defined in the template, such as an S3 bucket or an EC2 instance.
-- **Stack**: The deployed resources.
+- **Stack**: The collection of actual AWS resources deployed and managed as a single unit.

-With CloudFormation, you can easily experiment with alternative architectures, reproduce existing architectures, and execute disaster recovery drills.
+With CloudFormation, you can easily experiment with alternative architectures, reproduce existing environments, and execute disaster recovery drills with high consistency.

 ## Creating your first CloudFormation stack

-The following is a basic CloudFormation template that creates an S3 bucket with a parameterized unique name and then outputs the Amazon Resource Name (ARN) for the resulting bucket.
+The following is a basic CloudFormation template in JSON format.
+It creates an S3 bucket with a parameterized unique name and then outputs the Amazon Resource Name (ARN) for the resulting bucket.

 ```json
 {